digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 ## Definition
 # Digital Curation

-__Digital curation__ encompasses the selection, preservation, maintenance, collection, and archiving of digital assets, including data, documents, multimedia, and other digital objects.
+**Digital curation** encompasses the selection, preservation, maintenance, collection, and archiving of digital assets, including data, documents, multimedia, and other digital objects.
 It involves managing the entire lifecycle of digital content to ensure its usability, integrity, authenticity, and accessibility over time.

 ---

+# Compare: DCC vs. OAIS

 <table>
 <tr>